 Departures vary depending on the time of year, so it is best to check the schedule on our flight page to see which days each airline flies.
 Note that helicopter transfers don’t necessarily connect with other flights.

 If you are already planning to be in Greenland and want to add Tasiilaq to your itinerary, Air Greenland offers flights from Nuuk to Kulusuk and then onto Tasiilaq.
-These flights only operate on certain days, so check the schedules on our flight page to figure out when you can fly.
+These flights only operate on certain days, so check the schedules on our how to get to Greenland page to figure out when you can fly.

 During Winter and Spring, Tasiilaq is surrounded by sea ice and it is not possible to access the town via the sea.
 Even the large, ice-strengthened supply ships cannot make it through, meaning that the town and the settlements it services must stock enough items to last from November through to June.